 We generally look for people with a deep skillset in either the frontend stack or backend stack.
 If they happen to be a full-stack engineer thats great, but it is not something we actively seek out.

-The team consists of around 4 frontend engineers and 3 backend engineers.
+The team consists of 4 frontend engineers, 4 backend engineers and data scientist.
 We are hiring, so the numbers might be a bit higher than this.